We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 3. Rosemary essential oil

 Rosemary is a plant found around the world.
 It can calm the muscles in your trachea, giving you respiratory relief.
-It is also tied to the treatment of asthma, according to this study.
-Rosemary is most commonly mixed in a carrier oil and applied to the skin.
+It is also tied to the treatment of asthma,

 Like with cinnamon oil, try inhaling diluted rosemary oil for relief.